TristanCacqueray/tristancacqueray.github.io/content/emacs/tutorial.md

 > Feel free to `M-x compose-mail` me at tristan@midirus.com.
 > Make sure to attach your public key in your first email.

+From a Git project, you can now use the `M-x vc-prepare-patch` to send your contribution by email.

 ### Read Email

 In this section, we will learn how to read email using the built-in newsreader